What You Need to Build a MultiCopter¶

 many autopilots have an internal compass, but in order to avoid motor interference, an external compass is sometimes desirable.

 Developers creating UAV vision applications should consider using a separate Companion Computer, or a Linux based autopilot board.

 Copter requires a rechargeable lithium polymer (LiPo) battery.
 A good rule of thumb is to use 1,000 mAH (milliamp hours) per motor.
 For a Quad copter, a 4000 mAH LiPo like this one would work well.
 While your copter can use only one battery at a time, we recommend having at least two batteries in stock; more batteries means more flight time.
 You’ll also need a charging station for your batteries such as this one.

 Ground Control Station¶

-The (free and open source) Mission Planner is required if you’re going to be loading new versions of Copter onto the flight controller, and for first-flight tuning and calibration.
+The (free and open source) Mission Planner is required if you’re going to be loading new versions of Copter onto the autopilot, and for first-flight tuning and calibration.
 It runs on a PC and can also be used for planning missions.

 Once your Copter is configured, you may find it more convenient to choose a different ground station - running on the tablet, phone or computer of your choice.
 The main options are discussed in the topic Choosing a Ground Station.